 - Lifestyle - Some of the same factors that increase the risk of heart disease may also contribute to developing Alzheimer's.
-These factors include high blood pressure, high cholesterol and poorly controlled diabetes.
+These factors include high blood pressure, high cholesterol, strokes and poorly controlled diabetes.

 Signs and symptoms of Alzheimer's disease include:

 - Progressive memory loss - While everyone has occasional lapses in memory, those associated with Alzheimer's persist and get worse.
-Common memory problems caused by the disease include repeating things, forgetting conversations, routinely misplacing things or putting them in odd locations and eventually forgetting the names of family members or everyday objects.
+Common memory problems caused by the disease include repeating things, forgetting conversations, routinely misplacing keys or putting them in odd locations and eventually forgetting the names of family members, friends or everyday objects.

 - Difficulty performing familiar tasks - Routine tasks that used to come easily, such as cooking or balancing a checkbook, become confusing or difficult.